ericpiros/cka-training/cluster_install_config/manage_ha_cluster/ha_cluster.md

 On both topologies, you will need to have a load balancer in front of your kube-apiserver.
 Both topologies are explained well in [this](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/) page of the Kubernetes documentation.

+# This section is not final
+There are issues with kubeadm when your servers more than 1 network interface cards.
+The issue stems from the problem that kubelet picks up the primary interface when it runs.
+This causes some of the control plane components to advertise and listen on the primary port as well.
+With the first control plane node, this can be mitigated with the '--apiserver-advertise-address' parameter.
+However this parameter is only available with the 'init' commmand and not on the 'join' command.
+This causes issues when a new control plane node tries to join the cluster and could not reach the API server because it is listening on the wrong network interface.

+Currently the only way I have gotten the settings below to run is to proceed with the steps outlined and when the 'kubeadm join' command fails (it always fails with ETCD), I modify the 'etcd.yaml' file under '/etc/kubernetes/manifests' to use the correct IP addresses.
+Even then the process listed below does not work 100%.
+I will continue working on this section of the page, but for now I am leaving it as is.

 # Setting up a Highly Available Stacked Cluster using Kubeadm
 I have created a HA version of the Vagrant single Control Plane vagrantfile [here](../vagrant/ha_cluster_virtualbox/Vagrantfile).
 This will bring up the following:
 * Jumpbox - a server we can use to connect to the other servers.
 Also once a Kubernetes user is created, this is where I mostly execute my commands on.